Green Lantern/Superman: Legend of the Green Flame: Plot

 In 1949 Berlin, Janos Prohaska and Weng Chan of the Blackhawks Squadron go down into a deserted bunker covered in rats and littered with long dead bodies.
 The two are looking for a German secret weapon Janos heard about from a mysterious 'she'.
 They come across a strange green railroad lantern buried in a pile of rubbish.
 Janos is intrigued over the object as he is faintly reminded of a legend surrounding a green lantern although he is unable to recall the specific significance of the lantern, and he decides to take it with him.

 In the present day, Clark Kent finds Hal Jordan in Metropolis and invites him over to spend some time together.
 When Clark asks Hal about his relationship with Arisia Rrab, Hal succinctly states "We split".
 Clark, aware of how difficult a dual life and a relationship are to manage, also knows that any words as this moment would be too thin to offer any real comfort.
 Hal explains he's having a personal crisis, stating he used to be part of the Green Lantern Corps with a purpose and a plan.
 But with Oa drained and the Guardians having fled, all he is now is a man with a ring.

 After some reassurances from Clark, they accompany each other to a museum convention Clark is supposed to cover for the Daily Planet, and briefly run into Selina Kyle.
 They then find the green lantern discovered by Janos in an exhibition.
-Hal recognizes it as a power battery, and tries loading his power ring with it despite Clark's wariness.
+Hal recognizes it as a power battery, and tries charging his power ring with it despite Clark's wariness.
 The effect is disastrous and a wave of magic energy kills both heroes.
 They wind up in the Region of the Just Dead and encounter Deadman, who explains that their deaths are not irrevocable until they have gone "into the light".
 Hal then tries using his ring to take them back to their bodies, the worst thing he could have done.